strategineer/personal-website/content/tabletop/osr/labyrinth_of_the_blue_gorgon.md

 At this point, a dwarf burst through the western door of the room running for his life, half-clothed, bruised and bleeding.
 A rushing of footsteps was heard coming from behind him.

+## Session 2

+The naked dwarf was followed by six hooded and robed humanoid figures who were revealed to be  reptilian Chameleon Women (protectors of the labyrinth?).

+They attacked the Crew.
+Forced to defend themselves, they did so.
+Falling into pits, getting out of pits and maneuvering themselves to throw Chameleon Women into pits.

+Before fleeing, the last Chameleon Woman spoke of the Mother Librarian (their leader?) and the need to prepare for war against their new mammalian foe.

+Lady Crucem Capilli showed her appreciation for the Crew's efforts by vigorously slow clapping and pointing them back to the Ashen Chanterelle's lair to rest their weary bones.

+The Ashen Chanterelle was nowhere to be found.
+The southern end of the room contained an empty painting, the Crew had missed their first time in this room.

+Before settling down to rest, everyone except Lanmino feasted on Chameleon Woman flesh.
+Yum yum.
+Blotbug and Marlon suffered from indigestion, upset stomach and an unsettling feeling that they can't seem to shake.
+The rest of the Crew were spared from the negative effects of their impromptu feast.

+The Crew headed back west toward the region of the labyrinth known as the Garden.
+They discovered dark rooms filled with dry but thriving plant life kept alive through some unknown magical means.

+After scrounging through the garden supply shed Brod was tortured in by the Chameleon Women,  Marlon, with Brod's help, built a "Super Rake", a garden rake combined with a 10ft pole.

+Marlon used his "Super Rake" to prod, from a safe distance, some moving vines in the shape of a woman's face.
+The Crew later found out that these vines are a simulacra in the shape of Zamia Torn, one of the Three Perfect Sisters residing in the labyrinth.

+After Freeya's more intimate encounter with one of these vines, the Crew ventured south.
+There they encountered Germander, a friendly but wacky 15ft long gray-pink worm who enjoys reading a good book and talking about anything.

+Oink oink bitch...

 # One Pager

 **The campaign’s premise and flavor**